30 AWESOME Things To Do at Lake Louise in Summer

 One of the best hiking trails in the area actually connects Lake Louise to Moraine Lake via Sentinel Pass on the Paradise Valley Trail.
 You can start this hike either at Moraine Lake or Lake Louise.

 The reward for hiking the entire Paradise Valley trail is to check off Lake Louise, Saddleback Pass, the Sheol Valley, Lake Annette, Sentinel Pass, and Moraine Lake all in one go!
-Once you drop into the Sheol Valley and get to Lake Annette, you’ll unlikely see many people too.
+You’ll unlikely see many people once you drop into the Sheol Valley and get to Lake Annette.

-I know this article is about things to do in Lake Louise in the summer, but you won’t be disappointed if you can save this hike until the Alberta larch season.
+I know this article is about the summer, but you won’t be disappointed if you visit later in September and can save this hike until the Alberta larch season.

 Cycle to Moraine Lake

 Couldn’t book a shuttle to Moraine Lake?
 Want to stretch your legs?
 Is the Moraine Lake Road not open to vehicles yet?
-One of the best things to do in the area is hop on a bike and cycle to Moraine Lake.
+For anyone wanting to get active, we recommend renting a bike and cycling to Moraine Lake.

-You can cycle to Moraine Lake from June to October, but if you get lucky and can cycle the road after Parks Canada plows before it is open to buses and shuttles, it’s one of the best bike rides in Banff!
+You can cycle to Moraine Lake from June to October, but if you get lucky and can cycle the road after Parks Canada plows before it is open to buses and shuttles (often in May), it’s one of the best bike rides in Banff!
+E-bikes can be rented at Wilson Sports and the Lake Louise Summer Gondola.

 Kayak/Sup on Lake Louise